-Tubificoides benedii is capable of burrowing to depths of 10 cm, shows resistance to hypoxia and is often typified as an 'opportunist' that is adapted to the rapid environmental fluctuations and harsh conditions in estuaries (Gogina et al., 2010a).
+Tubificoides benedii is capable of burrowing to depths of 10 cm, shows a resistance to hypoxia and is often typified as an 'opportunist' that is adapted to the rapid environmental fluctuations and harsh conditions in estuaries (Gogina et al., 2010a).
 Highest abundances were predicted by Gogina et al. (2010a) to be related to depth with an optimum of 10 m to 20 m.
 The evidence suggests that abundance may be limited by a decrease in high water level or a change in time (increase) where substratum is not covered by the sea.
 An increase in the time the biotope is covered by the sea is likely to result in increased abundance of Tubificoides benedii.

 Sensitivity assessment.
-The biotope and characterizing species are found at a range of shore heights and are considered relatively resistant to changes in emergence that do not alter the extent of the intertidal.
-An increase in emergence is likely to decrease the upper shore extent of Hediste diversicolor dominated biotopes, especially LS.LMu.UEst.Hed.Str, at the landward extent of the intertidal as desiccation increases.
+The biotope and characterizing species are found at a range of shore heights and are considered relatively resistant to changes in emergence which do not alter the extent of the intertidal.
+An increase in emergence is likely to decrease the upper shore extent of Hediste diversicolor dominated biotopes at the land-ward extent of the intertidal as desiccation increases.
 A decrease in emergence under the benchmark pressure is likely to extend the upper extent of the biotope as the species recolonize or migrate to favourable conditions.
-The resistance of the LS.LMu.UEst.Hed.Str biotope is, therefore, assessed as 'Medium', recoverability is assessed as 'High' (by default) and the biotope is considered to be 'Low'.
+Biotope resistance is, therefore, assessed as 'High', recoverability is assessed as 'High' (by default) and the biotope is considered to be 'Not sensitive'.